danielcomerio/danielcomerio/README.md

 - 🔥 Date which I'm posting this: 03/16/2022 (for me to remember and charge me)
 - 🔭 I'm currently working on my development personal and professional, learning new interesting things!!
-- 🧠 I'm currently studying and improving my knowledge about Machine Learning and Neural Netowrks to enhance performance in my Master's Degree.
+- 🧠 I'm currently studying and improving my knowledge about Machine Learning and Neural Networks to enhance performance in my Master's Degree.
 - 💬 Ask me about AI, Machine Learning, Neural Networks and for sure about Japanese anime!
 - ⚡ Fun fact: I can watch a whole anime in under a day!!! 😎 haha